 - College sanctioned security cameras; or

-- By staff for educational or instructional purposes.
+- By faculty and staff for educational or instructional purposes.

 This prohibition includes student to student, employee to employee, employee to student and student to employee.